cornerstonejs/dicomParser/README.md

 ===========

-dicomParser is a lightweight library for parsing DICOM P10 byte streams in modern web browsers (IE10+),  Node.js and Meteor.  dicomParser is fast, easy to use and has no external dependencies.
+dicomParser is a lightweight library for parsing DICOM P10 byte streams in modern web browsers (IE10+),  Node.js and Meteor.  dicomParser is fast, easy to use and has no required external dependencies ([pako](https://github.com/nodeca/pako) is required if you support for the Deflated Explicit VR Little Endian transfer syntax)

 Live Examples
 ---------------